vanderhoornm/android-MythTV-Leanfront/README.md

 Further development will continue.
 These are some possible additions.

-- Automatically switch to ffmpeg decoding if you use speedup, instead of prompting you to change your settings.
 - Allow search from android home screen.
 - Allow recommendations from android home screen.
 - Amazon specific search and recommendations.